cermati/route-label/README.md

 var router = require('route-label'); // No need to wrap `app` here
 ```

-You can then call `urlFor` with this signature:
+Then you can call `urlFor` with this signature:
 ```js
 urlFor(routeName, [paramObj], [queryObj])
 ```

-Where `paramObj` is object containing values to be plugged to the URL, and `queries` is object which will be serialized as query string.
+Where `paramObj` is object containing values to be plugged to the URL, and `queryObj` is object which will be serialized as query string.

 Example:
 ```js